 3.4 Sediment accumulation and composition: Temporal patterns

-Following the clear spatial differences in mean sediment accumulation (Figure 5), sites on the northern and southern reefs were grouped, and mean sediment accumulation was calculated to investigate temporal patterns.
-Mean total accumulation rates in traps and SedPods were higher on the more quiescent northern reef than the more energetic southern reef for all deployment periods (Figure 6).
-Although the mean sediment accumulation rates illustrate broad characterizations of sediment regimes over the northern and southern reefs, no strong temporal patterns in mean terrigenous sediment accumulation were evident in the time series.
+The mean sediment accumulation on the northern and southern reefs was calculated to investigate temporal patterns.
+Mean total accumulation rates in traps and pods were higher on the northern reef than the southern reef for all deployment periods (Figure 6).
 On the northern reef, mean sediment accumulation rates on SedPods were generally lower during the May-October trade wind season, and higher during the October-April wet season, but the patterns were not very strong (Figure 6a).

-On both the northern and southern reefs the highest rates of total and carbonate sediment accumulation in sediment traps were associated with the three periods with highest Hmean (March 2014, June-July 2014, and December 2014).
-Carbonate sediment accumulation on SedPods was positively correlated with Hmean at only one site on the northern reef (site 1A) (Figure 8, Table 2), in an area with large supply of sand near the stream outlet (Figure 2d).

-Univariate linear regressions (Table 2) showed total and carbonate sediment accumulation in sediment traps was positively correlated with Hmean at every site except near the stream outlet (site 2A), on the more energetic southern reef in coral rubble (site 2B), and on the southern fore reef (site 3C).
-Hmean was positively correlated with mean total and carbonate sediment accumulation in traps on the northern and southern reefs (Table 2), but when controlling for SSY in the multiple regression, only mean carbonate accumulation was weakly correlated with Hmean on the northern reef (Table 3).
+The highest rates of total and carbonate sediment accumulation in sediment traps on both the northern and southern reefs were associated with the three periods (March 2014, June-July 2014, and December 2014) with highest Hmean (Figure 7).
+Carbonate sediment accumulation on SedPods was positively correlated with Hmean at only one site (site 1A) near the stream outlet on the northern reef (Figure 8, Table 2), in an area with large supply of sand (Figure 2d).
+Total and carbonate sediment accumulation in the traps was positively correlated with Hmean at every site except near the stream outlet (site 2A), on the more energetic southern reef in coral rubble (site 2B), and on the southern fore reef (site 3C) (Table 2).
+Hmean correlated positively with mean total and carbonate sediment accumulation in traps on the northern and southern reefs (Table 2), but when controlling for SSY in the multiple regression, only mean carbonate accumulation was weakly correlated with Hmean on the northern reef (Table 3).